 Whose behaviour made you appalled and depressed?

-The entire Oilers organization.
-With the exception of Andrew Ference because he’s new and all this is not his fault.
+All of the Oilers.
 Yearly trend: the answer to this question is always hockey related.

 Where did most of your money go?